WVTT-CD: Local programming

-Colonial Media Group (2011 to 2013)
+News operation

-WVTT-CA resumed local newscasts, including a simulcast of WVTT-FM's morning show and an evening newscast, from October 7, 2011 until April 29, 2013.
+WVTT-CA resumed local newscasts, including a simulcast of WVTT-FM's morning show and an evening newscast, from October 7, 2011, until April 29, 2013.
 WVTT-CA operated a staff of approximately a half-dozen reporters but did not have a weather or sports department, although Blaise O'Connor returned to the station for a short time (the only weather forecasts WVTT-CA used were hastily tacked on, rip-and-read radio style, to the end of each evening newscast; its morning newscast forecasts were phoned in by radio meteorologist Jim Renaldi, who continues to forecast for WVTT-FM).
 The evening newscast was, for its entire run under Colonial stewardship, anchored by Alexa Olson and Colonial CEO Jeff Andrulonis.
 The morning newscast was initially hosted by area radio veterans Michael Baldwin and Casey Hill, and later by former WESB morning host Josh Hatcher.

-Vision Communications (2014 to 2018)

-No local programming of note originated from WVTT-CD during Vision Communications' ownership of the station.

-HC2/DTV America (2018 to present)

-HC2 Holdings stations act mainly as pass-through affiliates with no local programming.